cyrilletuzi/vscode-angular-schematics/README.md

 The icons in the Angular Schematics view will be nicer if you use the [Material Icon Theme extension](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme).

-## Component types
+## Component behaviors

-Puzzled about the component type choice?
+Puzzled about the component behavior choice?

 ### Exported component